1755 - British expedition against Fort Duquesne

 The campaign lasted from May to July 1755

 On February 20, his expeditionary force arrived at Hampton near Williamsburg in Virginia.
 This was not the best place to land for an expedition against Fort Duquesne (present-day Pittsburgh) on the Ohio.
 The expeditionary force would have to advance by a circuitous route from Wills' Creek.
-The 2 regiments were then ordered to march up the Potomac to Alexandria.
+Braddock marched the two regiments up the Potomac River to Alexandria.

-Braddock had a lot of trouble assembling transportation.
+Braddock had great difficulty assembling transportation.
 The quartermaster-general had assured him that he might depend on 2,500 horses and 200 wagons from Virginia and Maryland.
 However, Braddock received only 20 wagons and 200 horses from these colonies.
 He finally obtained wagons and horses from Pennsylvania.
-The fact that he felt contemptuous of the Colonial militia did not really facilitate his task.
+The fact that he expressed contempt for the Colonial militia did not facilitate his task.

-On May 10, the expeditionary force reached its base at the junction of Wills' Creek with the Potomac.
-A fort, called Fort Cumberland, had been recently erected at the emplacement.
+A fort, called Fort Cumberland, had been recently erected at the junction of Wills' Creek with the Potomac.
 The small wooden fort was armed with 10 small guns.
-The army was now assembled.
+On May 10, the expeditionary force reached the fort.
 Braddock commanded the force seconded by Captain Robert Orme and by two aides-de-camp: Captain Roger Morris and Colonel George Washington.
 The expeditionary force counted some 2,150 officers and men organised as follows:

-- Royal Regiment of Artillery (coy of 80 men under Captain Ord)
+- Royal Regiment of Artillery (company of 71 men)

 - Sailors of the Royal Navy (30 men and 2 midshipmen) under Lieutenant Spindelow

 - Captain Robert Stewart's Virginia Troop of Horse Rangers (3 officers, 34 mounted rangers, 8 batmen)

 - 1st Brigade under Colonel Sir Peter Halket